AtomicTessellator/fhi-vibes/paper/paper.md

 `FHI-vibes` was used to produce the results in [@Knoop2020].

 # Acknowledgements
-The authors would like to thank Marcel Hülsberg for testing and providing valuable feedback.
+The authors would like to thank Roman Kempt and Marcel Hülsberg for testing and providing valuable feedback.
 F.K. would like to thank Marcel Langer for feedback and Ask Hjorth Larsen for valuable discussions.
 T.P. would like to thank the Alexander von Humboldt Foundation for their support through the Alexander von Humboldt Postdoctoral Fellowship Program.
 This project was supported by TEC1p (the European Research Council (ERC) Horizon 2020 research and innovation programme, grant agreement No. 740233), BigMax (the Max Planck Society’s Research Network on Big-Data-Driven Materials-Science), and the NOMAD pillar of the FAIR-DI e.V. association.

 # References